Search for work experience

 Where can I find insight weeks or days?

-Insight programmes spanning a day, a few days or a week, are available in the Spring, aimed predominantly at undergraduate first year students.
-Opportunities are advertised from early Autumn.
-Gain insights from companies, learn about their roles and work.
-Get a "behind the scenes" picture.
-Activities are usually run, offering a work experience taster.
+Insight programmes spanning a day, a few days or a week, are available in the Spring, aimed predominantly at undergraduate first year students, but can also be for second years.
+Opportunities are advertised from early Autumn, with deadlines for applications usually from September to December.

-Where can I find Summer internship opportunities?
+Where can I find summer internship opportunities?

 Summer internships take place during the summer vacation in a professional role within industry.
 They are usually 8-12 weeks duration.
 Formal internship programmes are targeted predominantly (though not exclusively) at penultimate year students and are also used to recruit to graduate training programmes.
 Internship deadlines can also be as early as October, but can be advertised all year round.
 They usually start in July.
 It is best to apply early in case places get filled before the deadline.